Exploring the Bear Lake Road Corridor

 Infographic showing a simple map of RMNP and where your timed entry permit will allow you to visit

-A Timed Entry+ Bear Lake Road permit is required during certain times of the day.
-For all details and to make your reservation, visit Rocky's Timed Entry permit webpage.
+From late May through mid-October, a Timed Entry+ Bear Lake Road reservation will be required during certain times of the day.
+For all details, visit Rocky's Timed Entry permit webpage.

 Moraine Park Discovery Center and parking lot